Shireling/rn-auth/README.md

 # rn-auth
-React Native authentication with Firebase
+Simple React Native app that authenticates with Firebase